Navigation

 We use a navigation library to handle screen-to-screen transitions (i.e. routing) within our app.

-React Native originally included a built-in navigation API, but it was eventually removed, in favor of a semi-official library called react-navigation.
+React Native originally included a built-in navigation API, but it was eventually removed, in favor of a semi-official library called react-navigation

 There are a few aspects of navigation which make it challenging in React Native:

-• Navigation works differently on each native platform. iOS uses view controllers, while android uses activities.
+- Navigation works differently on each native platform. iOS uses view controllers, while android uses activities.
 These platform-specific APIs work differently technically and appear differently to the user.
 React Native navigation libraries try to support the look-and-feel of each platform, while still providing a single consistent JavaScript API.

-• Navigation on mobile is stateful.
+, roughly map to an underlying native "view", but there isn't really an equivalent for some of the navigation APIs.
+There isn't always a clear way to expose these APIs to JavaScript. - Navigation on mobile is stateful.
 On the web, navigation is typically stateless, where a url (i.e. route) takes a user to a single screen/page.
 On mobile, the history of the user's navigation state is persisted in the application so that the user can go back to previous screens - a stack of screens can even include the same screen multiple times.

 Due to these challenges, there isn't a single best way to implement navigation, so it was removed from the core React Native package.